- The importance of onboarding

 3. In practice: our best practices for onboarding

-As promised: our very best methods of onboarding.
-And just something extra to do for your new employees.
-Admit it: you would be more likely to stick with a company that does its best to give you a flying start.
+As promised: our very best methods and tips for onboarding, and to go the extra mile for your new employees.
+Admit it: you would be more likely to stick with a company that does its best to give you a running start.

 When onboarding, it is first and foremost very important that you do not forget anything that can prevent a smooth start-up.
 In this checklist you will find all the points of attention.